Last Updated on

 Additionally, add affiliate links to different types of content – blog posts, emails, video overlays, etc.

-From my experience, affiliate links work better when embedded in affiliate website reviews (where you write an insightful, helpful review of a particular product – not forgetting the crucial recipe of honesty).
-They can also be added to in-depth tutorials related to the products, a welcome email series (which you can readily automate for fluidity).
+From my experience, affiliate links work better when embedded in affiliate website reviews (where you write an insightful, helpful analysis of a particular product).
+You should add them to in-depth tutorials related to the products.
+Plus, they fit well in an automated welcome email series.

 After high-end consulting and selling your online courses, affiliate marketing is the final piece of the passive income puzzle.